Gelfand-Tsetlin modules: canonicity and calculations: Background

 In the case of \eqref{eq:canonical-2}, we note that $\psi_{k+1}(f\cdot e(\Bj))=f^{s_{k+1}}\cdot e(\Bi)$ and Dualizing, these calculations show that A similar calculation for \eqref{eq:canonical-3} shows that in this case

 \end{proof}

-\begin{remark} As mentioned above, the asymmetry between $i+1$ and $i-1$ here is a reflection of our conventions, and in particular that the polynomial representation $\poly$ from Definiton \ref{def:poly-rep} breaks the symmetry between these.
+\begin{remark} As mentioned above, the asymmetry between $i+1$ and $i-1$ here is a reflection of our conventions.
+In particular, the polynomial representation $\poly$ from Definiton \ref{def:poly-rep} breaks the symmetry between these, or put differently, depends on the orientation of the underlying Dynkin diagram.
 We could swap the signs in equations \eqref{eq:canonical-2} and \eqref{eq:canonical-3} by choosing a different polynomial representation or various other adjustments of conventions. \end{remark}

 Let us describe how these results can be used to reduce the general case to the case of a red-good word. \begin{theorem} We have $N(\Bi)\cong N(\Bj)$ if and only if $\Bi$ and $\Bj$ differ by a finite chain of the moves in \eqref{eq:canonical-1}--\eqref{eq:canonical-3}. \end{theorem} \begin{proof} Lemma \ref{lem:canonical-moves} covers the ``if'' direction.
 By Theorem \ref{thm:all-simples}(2) and Lemma \ref{lem:good-canonical}, if $\Bi$ is arbitrary, there is some red-good $\Bj$ so that $N(\Bi)\cong L(\Bj)\cong N(\Bj)$.
 Thus, we need only prove that $\Bi$ can be transformed by a chain of these moves to be red-good.
 We can prove this by induction on lexicographic order: we need only show that if $\Bi$ is not red-good, then it is equivalent by a chain of moves to a lex-lower word.
 This follows the pattern of the proof of Theorem \ref{thm:all-simples}(2).
 As before, choose $k$ minimal so that there is a pair of $k+1$'s (or the last $k+1$ and the end of the word) with more than one $k$ between them.
-Applying \eqref{eq:canonical-1}, we can push the $k$'s left so we have either $(\dots, k+1,k,k,\dots)$ or $(\dots, k+1,k,k-1,k,\dots)$.
-We can apply \eqref{eq:canonical-3} in the first case, or \eqref{eq:canonical-2} followed by \eqref{eq:canonical-3} in the second to transform these to $(\dots, k,k+1,k,\dots)$ or $(\dots, k,k+1,k,k-1,\dots)$, which are lex lower.
+Applying \eqref{eq:canonical-1}, we can push the $k$'s to the left, so we have either $(\dots, k+1,k,k,\dots)$ or $(\dots, k+1,k,k-1,k,\dots)$.
+We can apply \eqref{eq:canonical-3} in the first case or \eqref{eq:canonical-2} followed by \eqref{eq:canonical-3} in the second to transform these to $(\dots, k,k+1,k,\dots)$ or $(\dots, k,k+1,k,k-1,\dots)$, which are lex lower.